john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

   click on?

 #### 2. Avoid Plugins ([link][Avoid Plugins])
+{:#avoid-plugins}

 Adobe Flash: don't use it.

 Google cites its security flaws, crashes, and battery drain.
 I say it's too easy for web designers to build unusable things with it.

-As an example, I can't complain enough about *restaurant* web sites neglecting their on-the-go audience.
-They have such a prevalent use-case.
-Among a group of friends pondering what to eat, I want to answer: what's on the menu, is the restaurant open right now, how do I get to the restaurant?
+As an example, *restaurant* web sites seem to favor Flash but this neglects a large part of their audience who is on-the-go.
+Among a group of friends ready to go out, pondering what to eat, I want to answer: what's on the menu, is the restaurant open right now, how do I get to the restaurant?
 Let me get out my phone.